 This Pioneering Systems Biology Professor Received a €400K Prize from Novozymes

 Jens Nielsen pioneered Systems Biology in Europe.
 His research efforts focus on transferring science research to industrial applications – to create a society independent of fossil fuels.
-He has now been awarded with the Novozymes Prize.
+He has now been awarded Novozymes Prize.

 Nielsen, a professor at Chalmers University of Technology in Gothenburg (Sweden), literally co-wrote the book on Metabolic Engineering back in 1998.
 During this period he started teaching at the Danish Technical University (DTU), around the same time that the field was emerging at MIT.